01-edu/public/subjects/git/audit/README.md

 #### Changed your mind?

-###### Did the student successfully revert the modifications made to the latest version of the file, restoring it to its original state before staging?
+###### Did the student successfully revert the modifications made to the latest version of the file, restoring it to its original state before staging using a `Git` command?

 ###### Did the student introduce unwanted changes to the file, stage them, and then successfully clean the staging area to discard the changes?